India's National Education Policy is futuristic: Modi | Education

 Prime Minister Narendra Modi on Wednesday said the new National Education Policy is futuristic and as per global standards.

-''India takes pride in being the mother of democracy as it's values are embodied in our social life,'' Modi said at the Association of Indian Universities' 95th annual meet and a national seminar of vice-chancellors.
+''India takes pride in being the mother of democracy as it's values are embodied in our social life,'' Modi said addressing the Association of Indian Universities' 95th annual meet and a national seminar of vice-chancellors via video conference.

 The Centre unveiled the new National Education Policy (NEP) last year.